-Ensure that the UE is using using the UICC/USIM configuration defined for this test case with an IMSI and access control values as given in table 5-3 of [2] and runs an initial activation.
+Ensure that the UE has installed and is using the UICC/USIM configuration defined for this test case with an IMSI and access control values as given in table 5-3 of [2] and runs an initial activation.

 NOTE: Depending on the initial value of the EFEPSLOCI, the UE may perform a location update.
 This shall be accepted by the TT (NB-SS).